-Three quarters of critical reading and discussion of the works which have most deeply influenced the development of the Western world, including the Old Testament, Pre-Socratics, Plato, Aristotle, New Testament, St. Augustine, St. Thomas, Duns Scotus, William of Ockham.
+Critical reading and discussion of the works that have most deeply influenced the development of the Western world, including the Old Testament, Pre-Socratics, Plato, Aristotle, New Testament, St. Augustine, St. Thomas, Duns Scotus, William of Ockham.

-HON 111 Humanities Seminar - Literature 4

-HON 112 Humanities Seminar - Literature 4
+HON 111 Humanities Seminar - Literature 4 HON 112 Humanities Seminar - Literature 4

-HON 113 Humanities Seminar - Literature 4
+HON 113 Humanities Seminar - Literature

-Critical examination of those literary works which have most deeply influenced the development of the Western world, including the Bhagavad Gita, Homer and the Greek playwrights, Virgil, Beowulf, Song of Roland, Dante and Chaucer.
+Critical examination of those literary works that have most deeply influenced the development of the Western world, including the Bhagavad Gita, Homer and the Greek playwrights, Virgil, Beowulf, Song of Roland, Dante, and Chaucer.